awsdocs/aws-php-developers-guide/doc_source/secretsmanager-examples-manage-secret.rst

 .. literalinclude:: secretsmanager.php.rotate_secret.main.txt
    :language: php

 Delete a secret from |ASM|
 ==========================

 To remove a specified secret from |ASM|, use the :ASM-api:`DeleteSecret <API_DeleteSecret>` operation.
-A DeleteDate stamp will be added to the secret that specifics the length of the recovery window which is 30 days if not otherwise specified.
+To prevent accidental deletion, a DeleteDate stamp is added to the secret that specifics a recovery window where the secret's deletion can be reversed.
+The recovery window is 30 days if not otherwise specified.
 After the recovery window has elapsed, the secret is deleted permanently.

 **Imports**